-All uneaten foods, which can be contained, will be sent home.
+All uneaten foods that can be contained will be sent home.
 You will want to monitor your children's lunch boxes to see what they like and dislike.

-As a part of our curriculum of grace and courtesy, we encourage that each child preferably brings a cloth napkin with their lunch.
+As part of our grace and courtesy curriculum, we encourage each child to preferably bring a cloth napkin and placemat with their lunch.
 We actively teach manners and appreciate your support in this area.